-The curriculum is suited for motivated, academically strong students that are committed to participating in a rigorous and rewarding program.
+The program curriculum is suited for motivated, academically strong students that are committed to participating in a rigorous and rewarding program.
 Graduates are skilled both academically and clinically and are well prepared to venture into the field and service the community.
 Professionals work with varying populations and clients with a variety of disorders including language disorders, autism, stroke, TBI, and other congenital and acquired disabilities.

 TTI offers three programs.